Harold Walter Rose

 Harold attended Winchester Diocesan Training College from 1912 to 1914.
+In 1910 Harold had taken the London Matriculation Examination in order to gain a place at College.
+By this time there were several examinations that were acceptable as entrance exams rather than just the Queen’s or King’s Scholarship.
 The students had a demanding timetable but there were plenty of opportunities to participate in social events and sporting activities in what little spare time they had.
 We know from the College Magazine that Harold took part in a debate about capital punishment but unfortunately we don’t know which side of the argument he was supporting.
 Another debate in which he participated was also mentioned; the question being debated had the catchy title ‘Does the value of the Kinematograph warrant the extent to which it is being encouraged today?’
 On that occasion Harold was the chief opposer.
 He was an accomplished Bridge player winning the college competition with his partner Edward Hart.

 Winchester Training College courtesy of Alwyn Ladell

 In 1914 when Harold was a Senior at the College there was an inspection.
 In his report to the Principal, the Archbishop’s Inspector commented:

 “The College is as effective and pleasing as usual…they have been thoroughly and well taught, and treated the subjects reverently, thoughtfully, and with interest… The College quite maintains its excellence.”